angular/angular/aio/content/guide/aot-compiler.md

 })
 ```

-Beginning in version 5, the compiler automatically performs this rewriting while emitting the `.js` file.
+In version 5 and later, the compiler automatically performs this rewriting while emitting the `.js` file.

-{@a function-calls}
-### Limited function calls

-The _collector_ can represent a function call or object creation with `new` as long as the syntax is valid.
-The _collector_ only cares about proper syntax.

-But beware.
-The compiler may later refuse to generate a call to a _particular_ function or creation of a _particular_ object.
-The compiler only supports calls to a small set of functions and will use `new` for only a few designated classes.
-These functions and classes are in a table of [below](#supported-functions).

-### Folding
 {@a exported-symbols}
+{@a code-folding}
+### Code folding

 The compiler can only resolve references to **_exported_** symbols.
-Fortunately, the _collector_ enables limited use of non-exported symbols through _folding_.

-The _collector_ may be able to evaluate an expression during collection and record the result in the `.metadata.json` instead of the original expression.
+The collector, however, can evaluate an expression during collection and record the result in the `.metadata.json`, rather than the original expression.
+This allows you to make limited use of non-exported symbols within expressions.

-For example, the _collector_ can evaluate the expression `1 + 2 + 3 + 4` and replace it with the result, `10`.
+For example, the collector can evaluate the expression `1 + 2 + 3 + 4` and replace it with the result, `10`.
 This process is called _folding_.
 An expression that can be reduced in this manner is _foldable_.

 {@a var-declaration}
-The collector can evaluate references to
-module-local `const` declarations and initialized `var` and `let` declarations, effectively removing them from the `.metadata.json` file.
+The collector can evaluate references to module-local `const` declarations and initialized `var` and `let` declarations, effectively removing them from the `.metadata.json` file.

 Consider the following component definition: